General Instructions on Hospital Services

 - If you are paying for your own treatment, you will be asked to make a prepayment for at least 50% of the total amount of the expected invoice, in addition to the value of the diagnostic tests that are usually performed to diagnose the disease type and develop the relevant treatment plan.

-- During your stay, your account will be in a state of review.
-Our goal here is to answer any questions about fees.
-We appreciate your cooperation with us.
-Contacting our Admissions and Discharge Department team is important, especially if there is any change in your previous information.
+-Contacting our Admissions and Discharge office team is important, especially if there is any change in your previous information.

 - If you are undergoing treatment covered by an insurance company, an approval request will be sent to your Insurance Company for the services that are not covered by your insurance policy.
 Always read attentively your insurance policy to understand the included and excluded services that need an approval.

 - For services not covered by your insurance company, the equivalent amount must be paid in cash.

 -Al-Ahsa Hospital accepts cash payment or payment by credit cards (Visa or Master card).

 We care about your pain, and you can help too.
 We want to make you as comfortable as possible and reduce any pain you may have during your hospital stay.
 We will ask you often to rate your pain.
 That means telling us how you feel and how strong the pain is, since it depends on the type and location of the pain.
 This information helps us to understand how you feel and what works best for you.
 Ask for pain medication before you get too uncomfortable.
 It is harder to ease pain once it has taken hold.
 Inform your nurse or treating doctor about any pain that doesn’t get better, even if you have taken pain medications.

 Feel free to contact your pain management nurse.
 Before you leave the hospital, ask your treating doctor to explain the treatment plan that you must follow at home.